aws/s2n-tls/docs/BUILD.md

 Building s2n-tls requires:

-1. Git
 1. GCC or Clang
 1. CMake
-1. Libcrypto, such as OpenSSL
+1. Libcrypto, such as AWS-LC or OpenSSL
 1. Platform-specific build tools

 ## Building s2n-tls from the source